LeStolz/XR/README.md

 # XR

-- Open form on tablet
+- Install app and open form on tablet